Skip to content

 Search X, Search Y, and Search Z

 • Search Z is the distance the tool will move down seeking the probe block.
-If the tool does not make contact within this distance, an alarm will trigger on your controller.

-• Search X and Search Y are the distances the tool will move left (X) or forward (Y) away from the block before lowering the tool and moving the same distance back toward the probe block until it makes contact.
+• Search X and Search Y are the distances the tool will move to the left (X) or forward (Y) away from the block before lowering the tool and moving the same distance back toward the probe block until it makes contact.

 yzx